There are a few browsers available, but the following three keep up a steady lead over all the others.

 All of the browsers provide advanced tools, but Firefox delivers the most advanced extensions reminiscent to premium software, yet accessible for entirely free within their browser.

-Firefox won’t be much of a threat to Google, as long as the latter still pays $375m per year to be the default search engine on their web browser.
+Firefox won’t be much of a threat to Google Chrome either, as long as they continue receiving $375m per year from Google to be the default search engine on their web browser.

 Could Microsoft’s Bing search engine establish similar partnerships in the future?